greybax/brandifyjs/README.md

 ## Where I can use it?

-I'm not sure about all places where you can use it, it's depends on your imagination.
-As pe me I'm going to use it in my blog on 'About' page.
+I'm going to use it in my blog on 'About' page.
+But I believe that this is not one place for using it.
 Hope that this tool will make your page looks good.

 ## Playground: